Adelaide Oval: 20th century

-In 1990, the Sir Donald Bradman Stand was built to replace the John Creswell stand and provided up to date facilities for spectators.
+On 20 January 1990, the Sir Donald Bradman Stand was opened, after being built to replace the John Creswell stand.

 In 1997, lights were constructed at the ground allowing sport to be held at night.
 This was the subject of a lengthy dispute with the Adelaide City Council relating to the parklands area.
 The first towers erected were designed to retract into the ground; however one collapsed and they were replaced with permanent towers.